meet-projects/Y2-Summer-Labs/Quote Board Lab/README.md

 4. **Add Routes**

--  Create routes for each HTML page that redirects to that page.
+-  Create routes  `/signin`, `/home`, and `/display` that each render the corresponding html page.
+-  Create the route `/` that renders the `signup.html` page

 ## Part 2: Sign Up

-1. **Add Form to `SignUp.html`**
+1. **Add Form to `signup.html`**

-- Create a form in `SignUp.html` to take in the user’s email and password.
+- Create a form in `signup.html` to take in the user’s email and password.
+- Create a link with the `<a>` tag below the form that says "Already have an account?
+Sign in here." and take the user to the `/signin` route

 2. **in the signup route:**

 - If the method is 'POST' take the inputs and create a user with email & password.
 - Don't forget to store the user in the login session and to use try and except.
-- Redirect the route to the home page.
+- Send the user to the `/home` route.
-- For Authentication you need a valid email and a 6 character long password.